 We're building a maker space for indie game developers to meet, share knowledge, work on their projects and get inspired - all in a themed environment.

-In 2018 we were able to purchase a building in the Netherlands, our plan is to renovate it to an experience center for indie video- and board game creators.
+In 2018 we were able to acquire a building in the Netherlands, our plan is to renovate it to an experience center for indie video- and board game creators.

-The venue will feature various sections for working, playing and learning.
+The venue will feature various sections for working, learning and playing.
 Some of these sections will be open to the general public, others will be used for events or can be rented by teams for a small fee.

-Examples of sections we're planning to build are a museum for indie game artifacts (we've already gathered nifty stuff to display but are always approaching well-known indie developers in search of interesting items).
+One example of a section we'd like to build is a museum for indie game artifacts (we've already gathered nifty stuff to display but are always approaching well-known indie developers in search of interesting items).
 Another concept is the arcade which will consist of several cabinets that play an ever changing selection of homebrew games.
 Depending on feedback and the needs of the community additional sections are planned to be opened in the future.

 We'll also offer workspaces for solo developers and small teams.
 In the first phase of construction only public workspaces will be available (shared desks), during later phases of construction private workspaces will be added which can be utilized by teams.

-We think it's important that the environment you're in inspires you to be creative, so that's why we're not building a regular office.
-The complete building will be themed to look like a cyberpunk city, including dark corridors and bright neon lights.
-The environment is meant to be explored and there will be many hidden stories and easter eggs waiting to be found by Pixeland residents.
+We think it's important that the environment you're in inspires you to be creative, that's why we're not building a regular ol' office.
+The building will be themed to look like sci-fi city, including dark corridors and bright neon lights.
+The venue is meant to be explored and there will be many hidden stories and easter eggs waiting to be found by Pixeland visitors.

 • Phase A

 The first phase of the project is the front area which is about 130 m² (1,400 ft²).
 Our plans include a private office (nearing completion, see construction blogs), a bartop workspace, public workspaces, vending machines, restrooms and sound recording studio.